-Number of Directors Number of Other Public Company Boards 10 of 14 /
+Number of Directors Number of Other Public Company Boards 10 of 11 /

-9 3 9 9 9 9 0 13 of 14 / attended
+0 13 of 14 Directors attended

-909 1 / 100
+1 / 100%

-0 8 0 2 of Bo meeti
+2 f Board meetings

-9 8 4
+4

 As noted above, a majority of our directors serve on just one or no other public company board of directors.
 Our Nominating and Corporate Governance Committee and our Board believe that each of our directors has demonstrated, and will continue to demonstrate, her or his expertise and ability to dedicate sufficient time to carry out Board duties effectively and diligently.
 Our directors' outside board service or other commitments did not limit their ability to devote the required time and attention to their duties as directors of the Company as evidenced by the 100% attendance rate at our Board meetings for all but one director.